 More often than not, when you say “home”, the idea of secondary houses doesn’t primarily pop up to mind.
-But more and more frequently we are getting asked the question we: Can secondary residences build for the disabled?
+But more and more frequently we are getting asked the question: Can secondary residences be built for the disabled?
 The answer is YES.

 Most people believe a Pod is a small item, place or thing, yet in our company, a Pod is up to 90m2 which is bigger than most 2 bedroom apartments being built these days.